tiotags1/hin9/docs/readme.md

 hin9
 ====

-hinsightd is a linux caching reverse proxy webserver
+hinsightd is a http/1.1 webserver designed for use with linux io_uring

-main features are http1.1 pipelining, reverse proxy, cgi, local file-based cache, ssl, dynamic deflate, 304 responses, customizable logging, customizable cache control headers, customizable everything
+main features are http1.1 pipelining, reverse proxy, local file-based cache, cgi, ssl, dynamic deflate, range requests, etag, 304 status, per request debug information, graceful restart, customizable logging, customizable cache control headers, customizable everything

-uses lua for both configuration and scripting
+uses lua for everything related to configuration

+fun features that can be implemented just in lua and have been left out as an excercise to the user
+* rewrites
+* virtual hosts
+* virtual hosts per host logging
+* zero or full logging and everything in between
+* basic auth
+* most kinds of load balancing

 whenever possible coherency, ease of understanding and algorithm aesthetic are prioritized over speed, optimization or features